 9) Long-Term Influencer-Brand Relationships

-We are going to see higher importance on long-term influencer-brand relationships.
+We are going to see a higher importance on long-term influencer-brand relationships.
 People are increasingly looking to social media as a place for community and building trust and relationships with influencers.
 Brands will tap into this built-in trust and relationship as they align themselves with influencers who make sense of their brand.
 The connection between influencers and brands will continue to grow into the new year.

 Ann McFerran, CEO, Glamnetic